 Although the topic of IoT has been in the common zeitgeist for some time, it has just really started to gain momentum in application in the manufacturing world.
-As more and more manufactures start to realize the speed and value of change, IoT still continues to pose security and implementation challenges that make its adoption intimidating.
-With technology adapting and advancing every year, 2022 will be no different.
+As more and more manufacturers start to realize the speed and value of change, IoT still continues to pose security and implementation challenges that make its adoption intimidating.
+With technology adapting and advancing every year, 2022 will be no different with new IoT trends.

-Below is a list of predictions and trends our team has identified for 2022.
+Below is a list of IoT trends and predictions our team has identified for 2022.

 In response to the increase in IoT network security issues, the U.S. and foreign governments have started to regulate and enforce IoT security measures.
 Recently the EU Commission enforced the “Internet-Connected Radio Equipment and Wearable Radio Equipment” initiative, which sets baseline security criteria for an IoT device to obtain a CE certification.
 Also, as part of the U.S. Executive Order (EO) 14028, “Improving the Nation’s Cybersecurity,” NIST included its “Baseline Security Criteria for Consumer IoT Devices” to address cybersecurity testing and consumer labeling.
 In 2022 and the future, we will see regulated labeling that will help consumers make informed buying decisions when it comes to IoT technology.